Introduction to VoIP

 In this introduction to VoIP, you will find out all you need to know to demystify the procurement process, ensuring that you can invest in a VoIP solution which is suitable for your business without being deterred by the complexities of the marketplace.

-In the past a telephone exchange would be manned by human staff, but today a PBX can handle routing automatically.
-The bulk of the infrastructure can also be hosted off-site, meaning that small businesses can enjoy the benefits of a private PBX in an IP environment without having to make major investments in hardware or on-going maintenance costs.
+Today, a PBX handles routing automatically.
+In addition, the bulk of the infrastructure can be hosted off-site, meaning that small businesses can enjoy the benefits of a private PBX in an IP environment without having to make major investments in hardware.
+By using VoIP, these small businesses will also save on maintenance costs.

 The other important acronyms you will need to know to differentiate telecoms systems from one another are: